presnick/RunestoneServer/pip/source/Assignments/week6.rst

                 # For extra practice: you've done something like this before --
                 # how would you change this function to print the LONGEST word in the string?

+                # Think further:
+                # If you wrote the line of code:
+                # print common_word("hello hello hello everyone")
+                # What would print out?

         .. tab:: Solution